 The term fairy tale, now used throughout Europe and North America as a generic label for magical stories for children, was a term coined in the literary salons of 17th century Paris by a group of writers who wrote and published their tales for adult readers.
-These stories have come down to us through the years in simplified forms adapted for children: Sleeping Beauty, Cinderella, Puss-in-Boats, Bluebeard, Queen Cat, The White Deer, and Donkeyskin, among others.
+These stories have come down to us through the years in simplified forms adapted for children: Cinderella, Snow White, Little Red Riding Hood, Bluebeard, Rapunzel, and Sleeping Beauty, among others.
 They have their roots deep in the oral folk tradition, but they are not anonymous folk tales themselves -- they are literary works by a group of Parisian authors, enormously popular in their day, who have exerted a strong influence on fairy tale literature up to the present.

 To explore this group and their influence, first we need to distinguish between the oral folk tales and literary fairy tales of western Europe.
 Magical folk tales, of course, have been part of the storytelling tradition since the dawn of time -- including stories of fairies, sorcerers, witches, and human folk under enchantment.
 Folk tales are humbler stories than the great cosmological myth cycles or long heroic Romances, and as such have been passed through the generations largely by the lower caste portions of society: women, peasants, slaves, and outcast groups such as the gypsies.
 The literary fairy tale, by contrast, began as an art form of the upper classes -- made possible by advances in printing methods and rising literacy.
 Literary fairy tales borrow heavily from the oral folk tales of the peasant tradition (as well from myth, Romance, and literary sources like Apuleius’ Golden Ass), but these motifs are crafted and reworked through a single author’s imagination.